 The second part of the series, One Crisis Away: Inside a Neighborhood, focuses on the high cost of being poor in the Jubilee Park neighborhood in Old East Dallas.
 It features video clips, pictures and a map of Jubilee Park to investigate the area.

-One Crisis Away recently won the first ever national public radio award for Excellence in Consumer Finance Reporting from Public Radio News Directors Inc. (PRNDI) and the National Endowment for Financial Education (NEFE).
+One Crisis Away also won the first ever national public radio award for Excellence in Consumer Finance Reporting from Public Radio News Directors Inc. (PRNDI) and the National Endowment for Financial Education (NEFE).
 For more information on the award, click here.

 You can watch the public forum below: